swcarpentry/DEPRECATED-bc/novice/shell/06-find.md

 To find out what they are, we can type `man grep`.
-`man` is the Unix "manual" command: it prints a description of a command and its options, and (if you're lucky) provides a few examples of how to use it:
+`man` is the Unix "manual" command: it prints a description of a command and its options, and (if you're lucky) provides a few examples of how to use it.

+To navigate through the `man` pages, you may use the up and down arrow keys to move line-by-line, or try the "b" and spacebar keys to skip up and down by full page.
+Quit the `man` pages by typing "q".

 ~~~
 $ man grep